Quick answer

 Layer 7: Cloud STT blocking

-Bodega One supports voice input.
+Bodega One Code supports voice input.
 The default speech-to-text implementation routes audio through a cloud API.
 In air-gap mode, that path is blocked.
 Voice input is disabled unless you've configured a local STT model.

 Most people don't use voice input.
 But the path exists and it touches the network, so in air-gap mode it closes.